About

 For questions about Trashmagination, please email trashmagination@gmail.com.

-My name is Carla Brown and I host the podcast Trashmagination about the creative reuse of recycled materials.
 I have been making items from recycled materials since I was a teenager.
 It started because I wanted to make items in my high school art class that looked different from the other students.
-But I became really interested in the possibilities when I visited a garbage-free community in British Columbia called Hornby Island.
+I became even more interested when I visited a garbage-free community in British Columbia called Hornby Island.

 View my favorite creative reuse designs from my lifetime of experiments on the My Projects page.